What a way to show off your summer garden tomato harvest than with this delicious and nutritious kale and heirloom tomato crustless quiche.

 Now quiche’s come in all flavors and textures.
 Some are silky smooth and others are more rustic.
 This crustless quiche is more on the rustic side, which I think pairs beautifully with my garden kale and heirloom tomatoes.

-Persians also have a similar crustless quiche called kookoo.
+Persians also have a similar crustless quiche called kuku.
 Persian kookoo have less eggs and always have another vegetable mixed in with it.
-There’s Kookoo Sabzi (made with herbs) and even Kookoo Sib Zamini (made with potatoes).
+There’s Kuku Sabzi (made with herbs) and even Kuku Sib Zamini (made with potatoes).

 You can make any variety of crustless quiches depending on the flavors you love.
 You can take any quiche recipe, omit the crust and bake the filling using the directions I provide below.

-When I made this crustless quiche, one of my husband’s biggest questions was, well, why?
+When I make a crustless quiche, many people ask, well, why?
 Why omit the crust of the quiche?
 Well, if you are counting carbs, this crustless quiche is the best way to enjoy a quiche.

 Also, I never really cared for the crust of the quiche.
 Many times it is soggy and flavorless, so removing it from the dish completely only improves the meal.
 Well, that’s my opinion.